 Mr Huang remained behind his counter, but as he looked at Harry his trademark smile crept slowly across the face which only a moment ago had been a study of focused craftsmanship.
 He nodded gently across the street, a gesture which Harry found himself copying without thought.
 Catching himself, Harry looked away, before glancing back to the jeweller and his street-side stall.
 Mr Huang was back at work, laying out gold chains for customers who could only exist in the packets flowing into Harry’s aug.

-Karen.
+Hannah.
 With a complex problem to occupy his afternoon, Harry had put the events of previous night out of his mind.
 Mr Huang didn’t have to say anything to wrench the idea of marriage back into Harry’s focus.

 As Harry approached his apartment building, Joe appeared again.
 ‘So, Harry, what do you say about that pizza?’